JamsterMan/UkenQAEngineerChallengeUnity/README.md

 3. open the project in unity
 4. open the start scene in the scenes folder
 5. hit the run button at the top of unity

+Text Case Pdf can be found in the UkenQAEngineerChallengeUnity folder of the project